Acoustical and Audio Engineering

 Driven by industry, and delivered by supportive programme teams, you can develop the knowledge and skills to become unstoppable in your career.

-The University of Salford began teaching undergraduate acoustics and audio courses in 1975 and and many of our graduates can be found in major acoustic and audio companies around the world.
+The University of Salford began teaching undergraduate acoustics and audio courses in 1975 and many of our graduates can be found in major acoustic and audio companies around the world.
 The course is recognised by the UK Institute of Acoustics and offers a route to Chartered Engineer status.
 This leading reputation and professional standing has helped us to build opportunities for our students across the UK and beyond.

 Our acoustics staff hold strong links with industry through collaborative R&D projects either through the Acoustics Research Centre or via our commercial test laboratories.
-These connection help us to keep course content relevant to the needs of industry and in tune with latest research findings.
+These connections help us to keep course content relevant to the needs of industry and in tune with latest research findings.

 Research by our staff has been incorporated in International Standards used by major engineering companies such as Dyson, Boeing and Bosch, developed the standard methods using by the Environment Agency to access low frequency sound and created technologies used in everyday products, such as the air-springs in Audi cars.